JusCampin/oss_boats/README.md

 # Boats

 #### Description
 This is a basic boating script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
-Boats can be bought and sold through shops.
+Boats can be bought, sold and transferred through shops.
 There are 6 shops configured, more shop locations may be added using the `config.lua` file.

 #### Features
-- Buy and sell boats through the boat shops
+- Buy, sell and transfer boats through the boat shops
 - Cash or gold may be used for payments
 - Shop hours may be set individually for each shop or disabled to allow the shop to remain open
 - Boats are available to use in the shop where purchased